A woman with post-inflammatory erythema from acne lesions

 Ingredients like vitamin E, niacinamide and vitamin C neutralize the free radicals that damage skin and impede the healing process.
 Over time, using them can help brighten and calm down irritated skin.

-Try: SLMD Bright Future Vitamin C Serum
+Try: SLMD Vitamin C Serum

 Wear sunscreen — always

 This one’s a no-brainer, since we all know that UV exposure results in red skin, which is exactly what we’re trying to avoid with PIE.
-Look for formulas created especially for acne-prone skin.
+Look for lightweight formulas created especially for acne-prone skin.

 Book a laser treatment